iWinston/typeorm-plus/docs/connection-options.md

 * `uuidExtension` - The Postgres extension to use when generating UUIDs.
 Defaults to `uuid-ossp`.
 Can be changed to `pgcrypto` if the `uuid-ossp` extension is unavailable.

+* `poolErrorHandler` - A function that get's called when underlying pool emits `'error'` event.
+Takes single parameter (error instance) and defaults to logging with `warn` level.

 ## `sqlite` connection options

 * `database` - Database path.
 For example "./mydb.sql"